vanchao/laravel-modelx/README.md

 An artisan console command line that generate model class file with PHPDOC for phpstorm auto prompt <br>

 <h1>Installation</h1>
-Just download zip file then unzip to your laravel project root directory Type the command line in your terminal:
+Just download zip file then unzip it to your laravel project root directory Type the command line in your terminal:
 <code>php artisan list</code>
 If you see make:modelx